dacanay-cisco/s22-semester-project-group-16/readme.txt

 	- Reverse (8 bit, mono/stereo)

 What doesn't work:
-	- Reverse when working with 16 bit files, 8 bit mono and stereo work fine.
+	- Reverse when working with 16 bit files